dude56987/2web/help/man_2web.md

 DESCRIPTION
 ===========

 This is the 2web administration and update program.
 With this interface you can launch a update check on all 2web modules.
+2web allows you to host multimedia content as a kodi compatible php media server using apache2.
+This software is designed to run on the latest version of the raspberry pi.
+Currently supporting a extremely large libary ~20k shows,movies,books, and ~100k channels/radio stations.

 OPTIONS
 =======